-Many children aspire to be professional footballers and sometimes adults build the pressure on young children much too soon without understanding the environment that is needed to foster talent.
+Sometimes adults build the pressure on young players much too soon without understanding the environment that is needed to foster talent.

-The following factors are the research, principles and tools upon which high quality talent development is built:
+The following factors are the research, principles and tools upon which high quality talent development is built.

-BEING 'CHILD CENTRED'
+BEING 'PLAYER CENTRED'

-A teacher who is totally focused on talent development puts the child first; their needs are paramount.
+A coach that is totally focused on talent development puts the player first; their needs are paramount.
 Too many competition structures, training programmes, coaching methods and practice schedules have been set to suit those who administer and run them rather than those who participate.

-For talent to be truly nurtured these systems require review, children's needs are assessed and changes made to ensure that every young person has the best network of people supporting them as they attempt to achieve their potential.
+For talent to be truly nurtured these systems require review, players needs assessed and changes made to ensure that every player has the best network of people supporting them as they attempt to achieve their potential.